Cheltenham-Open-Data/fix-my-street/README.md

 <!-- fix_marker starts -->

+- Tree has consumed all light from lamp post due to encroachment, 25th September :- [https://www.fixmystreet.com/report/6512611](https://www.fixmystreet.com/report/6512611)
+- Tree debris on cycle path, 24th September :- [https://www.fixmystreet.com/report/6512230](https://www.fixmystreet.com/report/6512230)
+- Road floods when it rains moderately.
+There is one road side drain but it doesn’t seem to drain.
+It’s been like this for at least two years., 24th September :- [https://www.fixmystreet.com/report/6512178](https://www.fixmystreet.com/report/6512178)
+- Street lights are not working in Lypiatt Street and Tivoli Street, 24th September :- [https://www.fixmystreet.com/report/6511955](https://www.fixmystreet.com/report/6511955)
+- I have been contacted by local residents over a long time about this issue.
+An example is pasted here., 24th September :- [https://www.fixmystreet.com/report/6511934](https://www.fixmystreet.com/report/6511934)
 - Verge not cut this year, 24th September :- [https://www.fixmystreet.com/report/6511621](https://www.fixmystreet.com/report/6511621)
 - This pot hole is huge if you are following are car you may be unaware of it as I was and smashed my alloy/ popped my tyre., 24th September :- [https://www.fixmystreet.com/report/6511469](https://www.fixmystreet.com/report/6511469)
 - Pothole near junction, 24th September :- [https://www.fixmystreet.com/report/6511411](https://www.fixmystreet.com/report/6511411)